Write a Java program to find if a year is a leap year or not is a

 *

-* Java program to find if a year is leap year or not.
+* Java program to find if a year is a leap year or not.

-year is a year which contains 366 day, which is 1 day more of normal 365 day
+* A leap year is a year that contains 366 days, which is 1 day more than the normal 365 day year.

-comes in a interval of 4 years.
+* Leap year comes in an interval of 4 years.
 In Gregorian

 *